 Please, read the competition rules carefully.
 When you sign up for the Winter Warrior Finland competition, you accept the terms and agree to the rules.

 Winter Warrior ® Finland is an international OCR (Obstacle Course Racing) event.
 The race takes place in Pallas-Yllästunturi National Park.
 Duration is 2-7 hours.
-The start and finish of the race are at the.
+The start and finish of the race are at the Kellokas Visitor Center.
 The course goes over the mountains Kellostapuli and Kesänki and the lake Kesänkijärvi.

 The length of the full course that is run in the race squads is about 13 kilometers.
-Shorter and more relexed option Winter Warrior Challenge added February 11th.
+Winter Warrior Challenge is about 10km.

 The responsible organizer of the competition is